nathanhjli/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

       127.0.0.1:7100,127.0.0.2:7100,127.0.0.3:7100 \
       000030a5000030008000000000004000,000030a5000030008000000000004005,dfef757c415c4b2cacc9315b8acb539a
     ```
-You can verify replication by stopping the workload and then using the `COUNT(*)` function on the yugabyte-target to yugabyte-source match.

 ## Setting up Replication with Geo-partitioning

 Create 2 universes(source and target) with same configurations(with same regions and zones) as below